 - Crop Production: silvopasture

-To compare the stress levels of sheep in black walnut (Juglans nigra) and honeylocust (Gleditsia triacanthos)-based silvopastures with that of sheep in open pasture using non-invasive measures, specifically hair and fecal glucocortisol.
+To compare the behavioral and physiological responses of ewes in black walnut- (Juglans nigra) and honeylocust- (Gleditsia triacanthos) based silvopastures with that of ewes in open pasture using minimally-invasive measures – specifically, hair cortisol and intravaginal temperature loggers.